Last updated 22 April 2022

 How Do I Find Out the Side Effects for Different Vaccines?

 When you or a child gets a vaccine, the health care provider gives you a handout known as the Vaccine Information Statement (VIS).
-The VIS describes common and rare side effects, if any are known, of the vaccine.
+The VIS describes common and rare side effects, if any, of the vaccine.
 Your health care provider will probably discuss possible side effects with you.
 VIS downloads are also available through the CDC’s website.

 Package inserts produced by the vaccine manufacturer also provide information about adverse events.
 Additionally, these inserts usually show rates of adverse events in experimental and control groups during pre-market testing of the vaccine.